bluebanquise/bluebanquise/roles/CORE_conman/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a conman daemon that logs ipmi serial consols.
+This role provides a conman daemon that logs ipmi serial consols.

 Instructions
 ^^^^^^^^^^^^